personium/setup-vagrant/README.md

     ```

 1. Change to setup-vagrant directory under the local repository you cloned, and run vagrant up.
+\* Depending on your network bandwidth and CPU power, this procedure may take at least 2 hours to complete.
 \* Sometimes tomcat will failed to start because it takes more than 60 seconds.
 But tomcat is usually running, so please ignore the failure and go to the next step.
 \* If your network is behind a proxy server, please configure the proxy settings for vagrant and Ansible before running `vagrant up`.
 [How to Setting in proxy environment](How_to_Setting_in_proxy_environment.md "")